TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Viking Kings and Little Mermaids

-Rosenborg Palace Denmark
+Rosenborg Palace Copenhagen, Denmark.

 No one anecdote quite captures my experience in Denmark.
 The Danish language repeats å, æ, and ø, but never gets them quite right.
 It is finding out from my host sister that ducks go "rap," not "quack."
 It is trying to pronounce the tongue-twisting rødgrød med fløde before digging into my red berries and cream dessert.
-Denmark is studying Nordic Mythology in the Vikings' ancestral home and elbowing tourists for a look at the famed Den Lille Havfrue (The Little Mermaid) statue.
-Denmark is the crisp cold wind on my cheeks during my walk to the Metro station.
+Denmark is studying Nordic Mythology in the Vikings' ancestral home.
+It is elbowing tourists for a look at the famed Den Lille Havfrue (The Little Mermaid) statue.
+Denmark is the crisp, cold wind on my cheeks during my walk to the Metro station.
 It is fishing for herring off-shore from Hamlet's castle and biting into the marshmallow-like center of flødeboller.
 Denmark is beer and meatballs and tiny Danish flags decorating birthday cakes.
 The Danes are toddlers waddling in snowsuits and women in three-inch heels riding their bikes to work.
-Copenhagen is bakeries and shawarma shops, castles and cobblestones, and libraries made of glass.
+Copenhagen has bakeries and shawarma shops, castles and cobblestones, and libraries made of glass.

 Traditional smørrebrød, an open-faced sandwich, typically comprises rugbrød, remoulade, and various fish, pate, and vegetable toppings.
 The Danish flag, or Dannebrog, is a traditional birthday decoration.

-Why Study in Copenhagen?
+Why Study Abroad in Copenhagen?

 Scandinavians are well known for their blonde hair, but waves of immigration have added diversity to Copenhagen's population.

 For most students, Denmark offers new insight into many fields of study, as the country is often glossed over in high school history books and global studies classes.
-The nation's rich history stretches far beyond what we learned in Lois Lowry's Number the Stars.
+The nation's rich history stretches far beyond what we learned in Lois Lowry's "Number the Stars."
 From the Hanseatic League to H.C.
 Anderson to World War II to Denmark's current standing, there is much for the humanities student to uncover.
 Denmark is also an innovator in sustainability, architecture, and positive psychology.

 While there is plenty to do in Copenhagen, the city also places students in a prime location to explore the Scandinavian region and the rest of Europe if they can afford to do so.
 The cost of living in Denmark is exceptionally high, even compared to Los Angeles, so cash-strapped students may find weekend travel hard to achieve.